robwillisinfo/Get-PSLogSizeEstimate/README.md

 # Get-PSLogSizeEstimate
-Get-PSLogSizeEstimate - Estimate SIEM storage requirements for PowerShell logs
+Estimate SIEM storage requirements for PowerShell logs

 This function will produce a report based on the Microsoft-Windows-PowerShell/Operational log with two estimations (All Events vs Specified Events) of how much space would be